The Role and Importance of Process

 Thought #5: It’s a stitch in time.

 There’s an old saying that a stitch in time saves nine.
-You can probably infer it’s meaning: spend a little time now to save a lot of time later.
+Even though this is a sewing metaphor, you can probably infer it’s meaning: spend a little time now to save a lot of time later.

 You practice and show your work now so that you save yourself thinking time later.
 It’s a favor you’re doing for your future self.
 You’re welcome.